sara-sabr/ITStrategy/_pages/en/exercises-oss-jekyll.md

 #### Docker Not Running

-If you run into the followin error message:
+If you run into the following error message:

 C:\Program Files\Docker\Docker\Resources\bin\docker.exe: error during connect: Post http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.40/containers/create: open //./pipe/docker_engine: Le fichier spécifié est introuvable.
 In the default daemon configuration on Windows, the docker client must be run elevated to connect.
 This error may also indicate that the docker daemon is not running.
 See 'C:\Program Files\Docker\Docker\Resources\bin\docker.exe run --help'.